Viva-la-Insomnia/OSHW-Smartwatch/README.md

 # OSHW-Smartwatch
 This is a repo for EFM32-based smartwatch project.
 -- Tuomas Tinus, Jimi Järvelin

-All content is Open Source Software / Hardware
+All content is Open Source Software / Hardware, licenses are in the repo.
 Contribute by contacting us or sending in a pull request

-Features of the project:
+Hardware features of the project:
  - EFM32 low-power microcontroller
  - Lithium battery-powered with charge over USB and battery gauging
  - Bluetooth Low-Energy interface